-The U.S. military, working with its local partners in Northern Syria, is making steady progress in rolling back the Islamic State, also known as ISIS.
-While the fight is ongoing, the extremists have lost significant territory, and the flow of foreign fighters to join its ranks is vastly decreased.
+The US military, working with its local partners in northern Syria, is making steady progress in rolling back the Islamic State, also known as ISIS.
+While the fight is ongoing, the extremists have lost significant territory, and the flow of foreign fighters to join its ranks has vastly decreased.
 You can read more here.

 It was the last day of May.
 Little boys and girls beamed with mischievous smiles as they ran about the school courtyard.
 Their slightly older and more aloof teenage counterparts huddled in small packs – boys exchanging glances with girls, and girls laughing amongst each other and snapping selfies.
 Teachers walked around passing out snacks … Continued